Top Chef Power Rankings, Week 13: Italians Really Hate Foams

 While I’d like to rip on Foghorn Kevhorn for this, I can’t lie, there’s nothing I love more than stuffing meat in my mouth in a dank basement.

 Meanwhile, the girls didn’t do much of note this episode, other than dominate.
 If this had been a double elimination challenge we’d have an all-female finale.
-All in all though, this was a very Bourdain-esque episode of Top Chef, with lots of food and travel porn for us poor saps mostly still stuck in our drab, pathetically meat cellar-free houses.
+All in all though, this was a very Bourdain-esque episode of Top Chef, with lots of food and travel porn for us poor saps still stuck in our drab, pathetically meat cellar-free houses.
 Ugh, look at all this bullshit ass cheese, I call myself a man?

-The food though, my God.
+The food though, my god.
 At one point they got to eat pheasant ravioli cooked inside an animal bladder.
 I don’t even know what animal’s bladder that came from but it looks incredible.

 Now there‘s a dish worth doing some product placement for.
 Thank you for this, Top Chef.
 I forgive you for the Bush’s baked bean challenge if this is what you spent the bean money on.